-This page provides you with Creative Director resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Creative director resume.
+This page provides you with Creative Director resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Creative Director resume.

 Create the perfect creative vision with a reverse-chronological resume.
 It will allow you to quantify any big career wins straight from the outset, leaving out endless information about obvious responsibilities and duties.

 Go for clean and tidy presentation by using a clear font like Arial, plus big headings and lots of white space.

 When you’re finished, make sure you export it in the industry-standard format: PDF.
 This will ensure that the end result is clean and intact, ready to be viewed by industry professionals.

 You know the drill: selling the pitch is all about the opening statement.
 Allow your summary section to catch the recruiter’s attention and maintain it.